1. Company status.

-Under The Distance Selling Regulations, non-trader customers, who remotely order non-customised goods, have rights including cancellation of order and refund of deposit payments subject to the requirements of Regulation 10 relating to proper notification.
+Under The Consumer Contracts Regulations, non-trader customers, who remotely order non-customised goods, have rights including cancellation of order and refund of deposit payments subject to the requirements of proper notification.

-For customers not covered by the Distance Selling Regulations (traders, those with specialist knowledge and experience or buyers of customised or personalised goods), deposit refunds and cancellations may only be accepted at our discretion.
+For customers not covered by the Consumer Contracts Regulations (traders, those with specialist knowledge and experience or buyers of customised or personalised goods), deposit refunds and cancellations may only be accepted at our discretion.

 6. Payment methods and Transfer of Title over the goods.

 We bank with the National Westminster Bank and accept all forms of bank transfers; BACS, CHAPS, internet transfers etc. The sale price for the goods, packing, carriage and insurance charges must be fully paid and secure before despatch.

 Credit card and debit card payments (Visa, Mastercard, Amex, Maestro, Visa Electron, Solo and JCB cards) are acceptable subject to normal security checks.
 We reserve the right to decline payment by card in some circumstances and from some parts of the world.

 Please note :- for credit card or foreign debit card purchases over GBP1000, the card company fees that we have to pay of 2% to 3% will be added to the sum the client pays and are not allowed for in the listed prices.

 Bankers drafts, bank and building society cheques, cash and personal cheques are all acceptable so long as the funds are secure or cleared in our account prior to despatch of the Goods.

 The title over the goods i.e. the ownership, shall not pass to the customer until the company has received payment in full.

 For low-value items, like strings, if you cannot pay by card, we can despatch quickly to meet urgent needs.
 An invoice will accompany or follow the delivery and we will expect to receive your payment by return.